mre/endler.dev/content/2025/how-to-review-code/index.md

 ## Don't be a perfectionist

-It's easy to develop your own standards and expect others to follow them.
+Developing your own standards and expecting others to follow them is easy to do.
 That's not realistic and not helpful.
 Instead, understand that people come from different backgrounds and have different experiences.
 Adapt to their style and preferences to focus on helping them improve.

 ## Don't be afraid to ask stupid questions

-If you don't understand something, ask.
+Not understanding something?
+Ask.
-It's better to ask than to assume.
+Asking is better than assuming.
 Often, the author will be happy to explain their reasoning.
-It can lead to a better understanding of the code and the system as a whole.
+Better understanding of the code and the system as a whole can result from this.
 It can also help the author see things from a different perspective.
 Perhaps they'll learn that their assumptions were wrong or that the system isn't self-explanatory.
 Perhaps there's missing documentation.